B2B Sales Process | The 8 Stages of Every B2B Sales Cycle

 When it comes to objection handling, the prospect is never wrong.
 If you flat-out disagree with a prospect’s objection, they’ll hang up.
 Instead, listen to what they have to say, and reposition your offer in a way which answers their question.
 The chances are they’ve just not heard the right information yet.

 This stage of the B2B sales process should be the most exciting part for the prospect.
-You’ve demonstrated the value of your product, handled all of their objections, and convinced the prospect that your solution is an investment which can’t be passed up on!
+You’ve demonstrated the value of your product, handled all of their cold call objections, and convinced the prospect that your solution is an investment that can’t be passed up on!

 Discuss prices and negotiate if necessary.
 Offering some free added value to the deal can help get it over the line.

 Also, be sure to discuss all of the remaining steps before the call ends, including speaking about all of the stakeholders that need to sign off on the deal.
 This will ensure that there are no surprising bumps along the way; now the signed contract will be in sight!

 After the sales call, send the prospect a follow-up email.
 Due to the number of people that are usually involved in signing a B2B purchase, it’s important that you leave a good impression!